juand-r/naacl-2019-notes/README.md

 ##### (Could not attend) :boom: Augmenting word2vec with latent Dirichlet allocation within a clinical application.
 Akshay Budhkar and Frank Rudzicz

+##### (Could not attend) Inferring Which Medical Treatments Work from Reports of Clinical Trials

+##### Multilingual prediction of Alzheimer’s disease through domain adaptation and concept-based language modelling

 ---

 ## Cybersecurity applications :shield::computer: